ocean-tracking-network/node-manager-training/_episodes/08_Detections.md

 # detections - 1 - load csv detections

-Detections 1 loads CSV detections files into a new database table.
+Detections-1 loads CSV detections files into a new database table.
 If detections were exported using `Fathom` or the `convert - Fathom (vdat) Export - VRL to CSV` notebook, the `events` records will also be loaded at this stage.
-This is because these tools combine the detections and events data in one CSV file.
+This is because these applications combine the detections and events data in one CSV file.

 ### Import cells and Database Connections

-As in all notebooks run the import cell to get the packages and functions needed throughout the notebook.
+As in all notebooks, run the import cell to get the packages and functions needed throughout the notebook.
 This cell can be run without any edits.

 The second cell will set your database connection.
 You will have to edit one section: `engine = get_engine()`
 - Within the open brackets you need to open quotations and paste the path to your database `.kdbx` file which contains your login credentials.